ligolang/ligo/gitlab-pages/docs/intro/installation.md

 ## Static Linux binary

-We have built ligo executable statically.
+The ligo executable is statically linked.
 It should run on most modern Linux distributions.

 To use it, get it [here](/bin/linux/ligo), make it executable, you're done!